New Zealand: Severe flooding forces thousands to flee | DW | 05.02.2020

-Heavy rainfall has triggered landslides near touristic hot spots across the South Island.
+Heavy rainfall has triggered landslides near tourist hot spots across New Zealand's South Island.
 Authorities evacuated a number of homes and sent helicopters and planes to airlift those stranded.

 New Zealand's Southland region declared a state of emergency Wednesday after severe flooding forced thousands of residents to flee their homes and left hundreds of tourists stranded at the popular Milford Sound and Franz Josef tourist spots.

-The South Island region was bombarded with more than 1,000 mm of rainfall in only 60 hours, prompting landslides on major roads and causing rivers to overflow.
+The South Island was bombarded with more than 1,000 mm (39 inches) of rainfall in only 60 hours, prompting landslides on major roads and causing rivers to overflow.

 Earlier on Wednesday, local authorities warned residents in the low-lying towns of Gore, Mataura and Wyndham to evacuate immediately and head to higher ground as the Mataura river showed signs of bursting.
 Residents were told to take with them clothing, medication and identification documents.